tensor-compiler/taco/README.md

-The Tensor Algebra Compiler (taco) is a C++ library that computes tensor algebra expressions on sparse and dense tensors.
-It uses novel compiler techniques to get performance competitive with hand-optimized kernels in widely used libraries for both sparse tensor algebra and sparse linear algebra.
+The Tensor Algebra Compiler (TACO) is a powerful C++ library developed to compute tensor algebraic expressions on various types of tensors, both sparse and dense.
+This library is built on novel compiler techniques which enable it to achieve optimal performance comparable to the traditionally hand-optimized kernels employed by frequently used libraries for sparse tensor algebra and sparse linear algebra.

-You can use taco as a C++ library that lets you load tensors, read tensors from files, and compute tensor expressions.
-You can also use taco as a code generator that generates C functions that compute tensor expressions.
+Taco is an open-source C++ library that provides powerful yet easy-to-use capabilities for loading, reading, and computing tensors.
+Additionally, Taco is also a code generator that can generate C functions to compute sophisticated tensor expressions.
+This library provides an intuitive and user-friendly API, allowing developers to quickly and easily utilize its features.

 Learn more about taco at [tensor-compiler.org](http://tensor-compiler.org), in the paper